DashBarkHuss/grid_by_example_layout8_copycat/README.md

 **My Steps**
 1. I copied the [layout8](https://gridbyexample.com/examples/code/layout8.html) page and images manually but it's probably available on the git repo linked below.
 2. Deleted the internal css, except for lines 8-18.
 These lines set up the page to work well as a responsive layout.
 These lines are often included in responsive layout projects.
 Though, I am not familiar with the line that sets the font percentage, it looks like it's setting the font to be responsive too.
 3. I kept the original page open on gridbyexample.com and made the browser window smaller than 460px wide to see what the smallest breakpoint looked like.
-I tried my best to copy the css without looking at the source code.
+With my project open on another window, I tried my best to copy the css in my text editor without looking at the source code.
 Then I compared my code to the original up to the first breakpoint.
 4. I made the original page window wider than 460 pixels.
 I attempted to copy the code up to this breakpoint in a new media query.
 I compared my code with the original code.
 I repeated this process for 660px;
 5. I haven't done step five yet, but it would be to recreate the css from scratch without looking at the code in between each media query.